 The Bosch IoT Suite utilizes MongoDB Enterprise Advanced to store, manage and analyze its data in real time.
 MongoDB's flexibility, high performance and scalability enabled the Bosch IoT Suite to handle the massive variety and velocity of data required by Bosch Software Innovations' customers.
-By building on MongoDB, Bosch Software Innovations has reported the following benefits:
+By building on MongoDB starting in 2012, Bosch Software Innovations has reported the following benefits: